Biennial 2019 –

 Lo Frío y lo Cruel

-In this new creation, having its starting point the Leopold Von Sacher-Masoch narrative as well as the one from Marquis de Sade, the essay “The Cold and The Cruel” (1967) by Gilles Deleuze, Angélica Liddell focuses on the literary and artistic part of perversions, far away from any clinical explanation, where it is highlighted the poetic expression that goes beyond any artistic frontier or discipline to display the relations between father and daughter.
+In the world premiere of her new creation, Angélica Liddell draws on the narratives of Sacher-Masoch and the Marquis de Sade, as well as Gilles Deleuze’s text “The Cold and the Cruel” (1967).
+Liddell focuses on the literary and artistic aspects of perversions, far removed from any clinical explanation, highlighting poetic expression that transcends all boundaries and artistic disciplines to present the relationship between father and daughter.

 26 – 30 April